krareT/trkdb/README.md

-# 1.Introduction
+# 1. Introduction

 TerarkDB is a core product of [Terark](http://terark.com).
 It is a RocksDB distribution that powered by &copy;&trade;Terark algorithms. with these algorithms, TerarkDB is able to store more data and access much faster than official RocksDB(3+X more data and 10+X faster) on same hardware.

 TerarkDB is completely compatible(binary compatible) with official RocksDB.

-# 2.Installation & Documentation
+# 2. Installation & Documentation

 [Download precompiled terark-zip-rocksdb](http://www.terark.com/download/terarkdb/latest)

 [TerarkDB Documentation](https://github.com/Terark/terarkdb/wiki)

-# 3.Components
+# 3. Components
 TerarkDB has two components:

 ## 3.1.
 TerarkZipTable